Differentiable graph-structured models for inverse design of lattice materials: Results

 \subsubsection{Inverse design using graph neural networks}

 To showcase the usage of GNNs for 2D lattice inverse design, we use an EdgeConv GNN trained to predict the effective elastic modulus as the forward model $F$.
-To enable changing the beam structure of the lattice, we have to properly implement masking of edges in the message passing architecture of the GNN, which is explained in \cref{SI:maskGNN}.
-In \cref{fig:invDesign_GNN}, we show that inverse design is possible through a trained model, yielding a lattice design that has the desired target properties.
-To ensure that the GNN did not simply return a lattice design from the training dataset, we show the two closest lattices from the training data in \cref{SI:GNNdesign}.
+To enable changing the beam structure of the lattice, we have to properly implement masking of edges in the message passing architecture of the GNN, which is explained in the experimental procedures.
+In \cref{fig:invDesign_GNN}B, we show that inverse design is possible through a trained model, yielding a lattice design that has the desired target properties.
+To ensure that the GNN did not simply return a lattice design from the training dataset, we show the two closest lattices from the training data in \cref{fig:invDesignTrain} (see \ref{SI:GNNdesign} for details).

-Different from inverse design using an exact, analytical forward model (\cref{chap:mpfe}), the optimization process is noisier.
-Furthermore, we found that it works less reliably the further one moves away from the value regime covered during training of the model.
-In fact, the design loop can get stuck in configurations of the lattice that are not realistic (e.g., disconnected components) without being able to recover from it on its own.
-Although this can be accounted for in the inverse design framework, for instance by not allowing changes to the geometry that result in unphysical lattice materials, this is a clear downside of the approach compared to using an exact model as in \cref{chap:mpfe}.